andreatonoli/progetto_ing_sw/README.md

     java -jar CodexNaturalis-client.jar

-When run this program will ask the user if they want to play using the TUI or the GUI.
+When run this program will ask the user if they want to play using TUI or GUI.

 ### Another way to run